-Our first grade team decided to make Thursday a “pajama day” for our firsties.
+Our first-grade team decided to make Thursday a “pajama day” for our firsties.
 Our plan was to show “The Grinch” but we needed permission from all of our parents to show it.
 We each had one student come back with “does NOT have permission” – SO we are showing “Polar Express” instead.
-I LOVE, LOVE, LOVE that make me bawl my eyes out book, but am not a fan of the movie.
+I LOVE, LOVE, LOVE that makes me bawl my eyes out the book, but am not a fan of the movie.
 But, ya gotta do what you gotta do.

 Here are my plans for the week.
 We call it week 17.5 because this final week before winter break is always a review, keep ’em busy, keep it together, you can do it kind of week.
 Sometimes it is a full week, sometimes it is a short week.
 It kinda “doesn’t count” when it comes to our curriculum planning.
 When we plan the curriculum when don’t really count this week.

 Click HERE to download a .pdf of my plan and a bunch of FREEBIES.
 I’ve included MANY clickable links on the plans for the activities we are doing as well.